 Now the North appears to be about to carry out a third nuclear test after two in 2006 and 2009.

 "Soon.
-Preparations are almost complete," the source told Reuters when asked whether North Korea was planning to conduct a nuclear test.
+Preparations are almost complete," the source said when asked whether North Korea was planning to conduct a nuclear test.